top of page

 We will NOT waymark the route.

 You need to bring a GPS device that is suitable for biking and can be mounted on your handlebars for ease.
-You need to be well versed with the technology and are able to upload files and use it to navigate the route, be confident with the battery life and reliability of the device.
+You need to be well versed with the technology and can upload files and use it to navigate the route, be confident with the battery life and reliability of the device.

 Please note that UK devices do not automatically have South American mapping, this may mean you would only be able to see a blank screen and trail to follow.